tkerbe2/iac-intro-exercise-1/README.md

 ## Files and Structure

 In this repo you will notice a bunch of files with the extension of .tf.
 The .tf file is the Terraform file extension.
 Any file with this extension will be seen as a configuration file written in HashiCorp Configuration Language.
 You can generally name TF files what you would like, however there are some best practices for common files with common configuration.
-The following files below are from HashiCorps Style Guide.
+The following file names are from the HashiCorp Style Guide.
+By following these standards your code will be easier for others to read and consume.

 > - A backend.tf file that contains your backend configuration.
 You can define multiple terraform blocks in your configuration to separate your backend configuration from your Terraform and provider versioning configuration.
 > - A main.tf file that contains all resource and data source blocks.